-This article has been recently updated with a few additions.
+This article has been recently updated with some additional information.
 Enjoy.

 You may think your life is a never ending fat loss journey.
-The truth is, if you understand maintenance, fat loss should be a simple and short journey.
+The truth is if you understand maintenance, fat loss should be a simple and short process.
 If you can learn how to nail maintenance, you will learn how to nail fat loss.
 Intrigued?
-I bet you are.
+You should be.

 What Defines Maintenance?

-Maintenance is eating at or close to your days caloric needs.
+Maintenance is eating at, or close to, your daily caloric need.
 Everyday we expend a certain amount of calories.
 This can vary based on training, weight, general activity, etc. Eating at maintenance means you are eating your expenditure during an assumed time window (24 hours).

-You will know you are in maintenance if your weight/body composition (once already refed/in maintenance) stays roughly the same from day to day.
-I will talk in more detail about that aspect in a later section.
+You will know you are in maintenance if your weight/body composition (once already in a fed state) stays roughly the same from day to day.
+I will talk in more detail about this in a later section.

 1. Thinking maintenance is a free-for-all.

 The average person’s deficit isn’t as large as they think it is.
-The average persons “maintenance” or refeed usually ends up with them being in a surplus.
-Can you do the math on that one?
-The result leaves you frustrated and with lack of results.
+The average person’s “maintenance” or refeed usually ends up with them being in a surplus.
+These results cause frustration and don’t lead to the desired outcome.
 Focus and celebrate maintenance days on the same level you do deficit days.

-Larry hits a deficit of 20% for the days he is in a deficit.
-(Most assume a good 5-15% higher of a deficit than is actually taking place.)
+Larry hits a deficit of 20% on his deficit days.
+(Most people assume a deficit of 5-15% higher than actually takes place.)

-Larry’s “Maintenance” attempts equates to 15% higher than actual need on normal days and an occasional 30-35% higher intake on “Cheat Days” or “binging episodes.”
+Larry’s “maintenance” attempts equate to 15% higher than his actual need on normal days and an occasional 30-35% higher intake on “cheat days” or when he has binging episodes.

 Some months, Larry only has 7-8 deficit days worked in.
-If we say 16 are “Maintenance” assumed days and the other 6-7 are binge days, where does this put Larry?
+Say 16 days are assumed “maintenance” and the other 6-7 are binge days, where does this put Larry?

 Days in Selected Month: 31

-Grand Total = 6960 Caloric Surplus (Roughly 2lbs of potential fat gain)
+Grand Total = 6,960 Caloric Surplus (Roughly 2 pounds of potential fat gain)

-Even with “dieting,” Larry is ending the month in a gain.
-These are moderate numbers, but the way.
-Many of you can attest to have a good 1000+ calorie day here or there in binge mode.
+Even with “dieting,” Larry ends the month in a gain.
+These are moderate numbers, by the way.
+Many of you can attest to having a good 1,000+ calorie day here or there in binge mode.

-While these numbers paint a more black and white picture of the situation, they do lend to an example of why maintenance takes just as much focus and care as fat loss does.
+While these numbers paint a relatively black and white picture of the situation, they illustrate an example of why maintenance takes just as much focus and care as fat loss.

-2. Thinking it is time to eat crap again.
+2. Thinking it is time to eat nothing but crap again.

 3. Not accounting for activity changes.

-If Sunday is a lazy Sunday, then you might not get to eat as much.
+If Sunday is a lazy day, then you might not get to eat as much.
 Lazy days means lazy calories.
 And hey, that isn’t a bad thing.
-Nothing wrong with resting and vegging, but make sure your hunger fang knows that.
+Nothing wrong with resting and vegging out, but make sure your hunger pangs know that.
 This is also the same for increased activity.
 If you are moving around like crazy, you deserve more food.

 At any given moment you are carrying a good amount of expendable weight.
 When you go into a deficit, a large portion of that expendable weight goes away.
 You lose water, food volume, and glycogen.
 It doesn’t matter if you’re low carbing, eating a keto diet, or doing nothing—these things happen.
-If you are on a low carb diet, you will loose more water weight (and therefore have to take the regain back into account).
+If you are on a keto/low carb diet, you will lose more water weight (and therefore have to take the regain back into account).

 What happens when the diet is done?